Skip to main content

 Research synthesisLow evidenceMixed effect size4 studies · 4 beneficial · 0 neutral · 0 harmful

 Across 4 studies, all reported beneficial effects of Bifidobacterium animalis subsp. lactis BB-12 on short-chain fatty acid production, with effect sizes ranging from small to moderate.
-Evidence is dominated by in vitro and methodological studies, with limited data from human trials; the most reliable evidence comes from a meta-analysis in older adults showing small beneficial effects on valeric and acetic acid levels.
+One meta-analysis in older adults found small beneficial effects on valeric acid (SMD = 0.50) and acetic acid (SMD = 0.62), while two in vitro studies showed moderate increases in SCFA levels.
+Doses, forms, and study durations were not consistently reported, limiting precise characterization.
+Most evidence comes from heterogeneous study designs (meta-analysis, in vitro experiments) rather than consistent human trials.

 5 of 5 papers